Hubkaw/Kuroneko-Botto/README.md

 Questions?
 Reach out to me directly on discord @hubkaw.

 ### Creating Commands
-The simples way to create a new command is:
+The simplest way to create a new command is:
 - Prepare local configuration according to ConfigLoader class (Only discord token and database login/password are required)
 - Create a @Component that implements SlashInteraction interface in the Interaction package.
 SlashInteractionManager will find and add the command automatically.
 - Implement the methods (autocomplete is optional, just turn it off in CommandData)